 The sources, destinations, and filters available in syslog-ng are listed below.
-For details, see $\underline{\textit{The syslog-ng}}$ Administrator $\textit{Guide}$.
+For details, see $\underline{\textit{The syslog-ng}}$ $\underline{\textit{Administrator Guide}}$.

-Name Description internal() Messages generated internally in syslog-ng. file() Opens the specified file and reads messages. pacct() Reads messages from the process accounting logs on Linux. pipe() Opens the specified named pipe and reads messages. program() Opens the specified application and reads messages from its standard output. sun-stream(), sun-streams() Opens the specified STREAMS device on Solaris systems and reads incoming messages. syslog() Listens for incoming messages using the new IETF-standard syslog protocol. system() Automatically detects which platform syslog-ng OSE is running on, and collects the native log messages of that platform. tcp(), tcp6() Listens on the specified TCP port for incoming messages using the BSD-syslog protocol over IPv4 and IPv6 networks, respectively. ифр(), ифр6() Listens on the specified UDP port for incoming messages using the BSD-syslog protocol over IPv4 and IPv6 networks, respectively. unix-dgram() Opens the specified unix socket in SOCK_DGRAM mode and listens for incoming messages. unix-stream() Opens the specified unix socket in SOCK_STREAM mode and listens for incoming messages.
+Name Description file() Opens the specified file and reads messages. network() Listens on the specified TCP or UDP port for incoming messages using the BSD-syslog protocol over IPv4 and IPv6 networks, respectively.
+(This driver is a unified wrapper for the $tcp()$, $tcp6()$, $udp()$, and $udp6()$ drivers. nodejs() Receives JSON messages from nodejs applications. internal() Messages generated internally in syslog-ng. pacct() Reads messages from the process accounting logs on Linux. pipe() Opens the specified named pipe and reads messages. program() Opens the specified application and reads messages from its standard output. sun-stream(), sun-streams() Opens the specified STREAMS device on Solaris systems and reads incoming messages. syslog() Listens for incoming messages using the new IETF-standard syslog protocol . system() Automatically detects which platform syslog-ng OSE is running on, and collects the native log messages of that platform. systemd-journal() Collects messages directly from the journal of platforms that use systemd. systemd-syslog() Collects messages from the journal using a socket on platforms that use systemd. tcp(), tcp6() Listens on the specified TCP port for incoming messages using the BSD-syslog protocol over IPv4 and IPv6 networks, respectively. udp(), udp6() Listens on the specified UDP port for incoming messages using the BSD-syslog protocol over IPv4 and IPv6 networks, respectively. unix-dgram() Opens the specified unix socket in SOCK_DGRAM mode and listens for incoming messages.

+Name Description

+unix-stream() Opens the specified unix socket in SOCK_STREAM mode

+and listens for incoming messages.

-Table 1.1.
+Table A.1.
 Source drivers available in syslog-ng

-Name Description атар() Publishes messages using the AMQP (Advanced Message Queuing Protocol). file() Writes messages to the specified file. pipe() Writes messages to the specified named pipe. program() Forks and launches the specified program, and sends messages to its standard input. redis() Sends messages as name-value pairs to a Redis key-value store. smtp() Sends e-mail messages to the specified recipients.

-Name Description sql() Sends messages into an SQL database.
-In addition to the standard syslog-ng packages, the sql() destination requires database-specific packages to be installed.
+Name Description amqp() Publishes messages using the AMQP (Advanced Message Queuing Protocol). file() Writes messages to the specified file. graphite() Sends metrics to a Graphite server to store numeric time-series data. mongodb() Sends messages to a MongoDB database. pipe() Writes messages to the specified named pipe. program() Forks and launches the specified program, and sends messages to its standard input. redis() Sends messages as name-value pairs to a Redis key-value store. riemann() Sends metrics or events to a Riemann monitoring system. smtp() Sends e-mail messages to the specified recipients. sql() Sends messages into an SQL database.
+In addition to the standard syslog-ng packages, the $sql()$ destination requires database-specific packages to be installed.
 Refer to the section appropriate for your platform in Chapter 3 , Installing syslog-ng (p.
-22) . stomp() Sends messages to a STOMP server. syslog() Sends messages to the specified remote host using the IETF-syslog protocol .
-The IETF standard supports message transport using the UDP, TCP, and TLS networking protocols. tcp() and tcp6() Sends messages to the specified TCP port of a remote host using the BSD-syslog protocol over IPv4 and IPv6, respectively. udp() and udp6() Sends messages to the specified UDP port of a remote host using the BSD-syslog protocol over IPv4 and IPv6, respectively. unix-doram() Sends messages to the specified unix socket in SOCK_DGRAM style (BSD). unix-stream() Sends messages to the specified unix socket in SOCK_STREAM style (Linux). usertty() Sends messages to the terminal of the specified user, if the user is logged in.
+23) . stomp() Sends messages to a STOMP server. syslog() Sends messages to the specified remote host using the IETF-syslog protocol .
+The IETF standard supports message transport using the UDP, TCP, and TLS networking protocols. tcp() and tcp6() Sends messages to the specified TCP port of a remote host using the BSD-syslog protocol over IPv4 and IPv6, respectively. udp() and udp6() Sends messages to the specified UDP port of a remote host using the BSD-syslog protocol over IPv4 and IPv6, respectively. unix-dgram() Sends messages to the specified unix socket in SOCK_DGRAM style (BSD). unix-stream() Sends messages to the specified unix socket in SOCK_STREAM style (Linux).

+Name Description

+Sends messages to the terminal of the specified user,

+if the user is logged in.

-Table 1.2.
+Table A.2.
 Destination drivers available in syslog-ng